Infas12/Infas12.github.io/_pages/about.md

 I am a master student of [Robotics Institute](https://www.ri.cmu.edu/) at Carnegie Mellon University (CMU).
 Prior to that, I received my bachelor degree from Southern University of Science and Technology (SUSTech), with a major in Robotics Engineering.

-I am broadly interested in robotics planning and control, and I hope to focus on legged systems in the future.

 # 📝 Publications